Skip to content

 Here's how you can update the nmdc-schema package upon which the Runtime depends.

-1. Update requirements/main.in so it references the new version of nmdc-schema; for example:
+1. Update the dependencies list in pyproject.toml so it references the new version of nmdc-schema; for example:

 make test